This section focuses on the machinery of government and how our government system works.

 Let’s explore this learning to get a better sense of how government works and how we support the government of the day.

-These microbite learning modules will help you to understand how our government is structured and the respective roles and responsibilities of Parliament, the Government and ministers.
+These micro-eLearning modules will help you to understand how our government is structured and the respective roles and responsibilities of Parliament, the Government and ministers.
 You will also learn about how the machinery of government is essential for public servants in fulfilling their roles effectively.
-You can work through the microbites individually or as a group.
+You can work through the micro-eLearning individually or as a group.
 An accessible version of this information is available here: How our government system works [PDF, 496 KB]